Reigning champion Chiefs dump Bills 38-24 in AFC title game

 UP NEXT

 The Chiefs and Buccaneers have only played 13 times, and Kansas City had lost five straight before a 27-24 win in Tampa on Nov.
 29 — a game that wasn’t as close as the final score.
-Brady is 5-5 in his career against against the Chiefs, including an overtime victory with the Patriots in the AFC title game at Arrowhead Stadium two years ago.
+Brady is 5-5 in his career against the Chiefs, including an overtime victory with the Patriots in the AFC title game at Arrowhead Stadium two years ago.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL